OPERA PROGRAMS BERLIN

 with

-Project Proposal Deadline
+Project Proposals Deadline

 TUITION

-• Five 90-minute sessions
+• Five 90-minute interactive sessions

 • 60-day replay of all session videos

-• detailed written evaluation of project proposal
+• Detailed written evaluation of project proposal

-• certificate of course completion
+• Certificate of course completion

 SCHOLARSHIPS